 Should you interrupt your studies during your enrolment or later wish to switch to another degree programme without having obtained your first-year certificate, this may mean that you'll need to sit another entrance exam or another deficiency test to gain admission.
 Re-enrolling in an interrupted degree programme without sitting a new entrance exam is only possible if your study results over a period of at least six months convincingly confirm the results of the previously passed entrance exam and no negative binding study recommendation has been given.

-A confirmation of admission for the 2024-2025 academic year is valid until 1 September 2025.
-The entrance exam info guide contains extensive information about the entrance exam.
+A confirmation of admission for the 2025-2026 academic year is valid until 1 September 2026.
+Detailed information about the entrance exam can be found on the entrance exam web page.

 2.15 Deficiency test